-- Accept that there are many ways to get to the same goal - Once the group has made a decision about which way will be taken, honor that decision and see what you and the org will learn from taking that way, even and especially if it is not the way you would have chosen - Work on ability to notice when people do things differently, and how those different ways might improve your approach - Look for and name when a person/group pushes the same point over and over out of the belief that there is only one right way - When working with communities from a different culture than yours or your organization's, be clear that you have some learning to do about the communities' ways of doing - Never assume that you or your organization know what is best for the community in isolation from meaningful relationships with that community
+- Accept that there are many ways to get to the same goal - Once the group has made a decision about which way will be taken, honor that decision and see what you and the org will learn from taking that way, even and especially if it is not the way you would have chosen - Work on ability to notice when people do things differently, and how those different ways might improve your approach - Look for and name when a person/group pushes the same point over and over out of belief that there is only one right way - When working with communities from a different culture than yours or your organization's, be clear that you have some learning to do about the communities' ways of doing - Never assume that you or your organization know what is best for the community in isolation from meaningful relationships with that community

-- Use Universal Design for Learning- multiple means of engagement, representation and action and expression - Offer multiple modalities or genres of art - Offer multiple options or choices for participants - Focus on: - creative choice, agency and expression - relationships with partners and participants and collaboration - the creative process, remain open to determining the outcome as it unfolds - Consider the framing (language choices) you use, such as asking "What's happening?"
-Rather than "What's wrong?" - Develop Tolerance for Ambiguity - Utilize "approaches" rather than "curriculum" - Balance structure and flexibility (spontaneity) - Honor individual needs and preferences - Use access symbols and honor accommodation requests
+- Use Universal Design for Learning- multiple means of engagement, representation, and action and expression Offer multiple modalities or genres of art (ie- visual arts, dance, drama, music, poetry, etc) - Offer multiple options or choices for participants - Focus on creative choice, agency, and expression - Focus on relationships with partners and participants and collaboration - Focus on the creative process, remain open to determining the outcome as it unfolds - Consider the framing (language choices) you use, such as asking "What's happening?" rather than "What's wrong?" - Develop tolerance for ambiguity - Utilize "approaches" rather than "curriculum"

+- Balance structure and flexibility (spontaneity) - Honor individual needs and preferences - Use access symbols and honor accommodations requests